 Best Practices for REST API Development

-• Use Proper Status Codes: Return appropriate HTTP status codes like 200 (OK), 201 (Created), 400 (Bad Request), and 404 (Not Found).
+- Use Proper Status Codes: Always return meaningful codes like 200 (OK), 201 (Created), or 404 (Not Found).

 FAQs

-• What is the difference between REST and SOAP?
-REST is lightweight and uses JSON, while SOAP is XML-based and more complex.
+REST is lightweight, stateless, and typically uses JSON, while SOAP is XML-based and more complex, requiring strict structure and schemas.

-• How do I secure my API?
-Implement authentication, rate limiting, and input validation.
+How can I secure my API?

-• How do I handle API versioning?
-Use versioned URLs like `/api/v1/users`.
+How do I handle versioning?

 Conclusion